 UML - Use Case Diagrams

 The purpose of use case diagram is to capture the dynamic aspect of a system.
-But this definition is too generic to describe the purpose, as other four diagrams (activity, sequence, collaboration, and Statechart) also have the same purpose.
+However, this definition is too generic to describe the purpose, as other four diagrams (activity, sequence, collaboration, and Statechart) also have the same purpose.
 We will look into some specific purpose, which will distinguish it from other four diagrams.

-Used to gather requirements of a system.
+Used to gather the requirements of a system.

 Used to get an outside view of a system.

-How to draw Use Case Diagram?
+How to Draw a Use Case Diagram?

-Functionalities to be represented as an use case
+Functionalities to be represented as use case

 Relationships among the use cases and actors.